chrisjim316/freeCodeCamp-/Video Challenge Progress Tracker/README.md

 ### Chrome Developer Tools:
 * Chrome Dev Tools: Elements
 * Chrome Dev Tools: Network
+  - shows which element or part of the page took the longest
+  - shows load time for each feature on the page

 [Full map](https://www.freecodecamp.org/map) of the FCC curriculum.